JulianBMunoz/Zeus21/CITATION.md

     year = "2023"
 }

-And if you use relative velocites, Lyman-Werner feedback, or Population III stars please consider citing:
+And if you use relative velocites, Lyman-Werner feedback, or Population III stars please cite:

 [The First Billion Years in Seconds: An Effective Model for the 21-cm Signal with Population III Stars](https://arxiv.org/abs/2407.18294).
 Cruz, Muñoz, Sabti, and Kamionkowski 2024